-Join Aaron Quigley for an in-depth discussion in this video Exploring software simulations, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Exploring software simulations, part of Learning Captivate 8.

 Captivate 8 gives you the ability to create software simulations, or screen capture video, by recording something that's on your actual computer.
 This could be another application, this could be your desktop.
 What Captivate will then do is take this video and automatically cut it up into slides for us.
 It's even going to add the animation for things such as the cursor.
 And it will even show on the screen any keys that you press during the software simulation.
 To get started here from the Project Picker in Adobe Captivate 8, I'm going to select Software Simulation and then click Create.